Basic requirements for titling your vehicle:

 - You can request an estimate for your license plates (sales tax is NOT included) online

-- You will need proof of insurance on the vehicle you are registering.
+- You will need proof of insurance from a Colorado insurance company/agent on the vehicle you are registering.

 - Application for Title and Joint Tenancy With Rights of Survivorship/Tenants in Common Acknowledgment (both pages of DR 2395)